linkerd/website/linkerd.io/content/2-edge/reference/circuit-breaking.md

 Once a failure accrual policy makes an endpoint unavailble, the circuit breaker will attempt to determine whether the endpoint is still in a failing state, and transition it back to available if it has recovered.
 This process is called _probation_.
-When an endpoint enters probation, it is available for a single request, called a _probe request_.
+When an endpoint enters probation, it is temporarily made available to the load balancer again, and permitted to handle a single request, called a _probe request_.
 If this request succeeds, the endpoint is no longer considered failing, and is once again made available.
 If the probe request fails, the endpoint remains unavailable, and another probe request will be issued after a backoff.

 When an endpoint's failure accrual policy trips the circuit breaker, it will remain unavailble for at least a _minimum penalty_ duration.
 After this duration